 There are many ways infrastructure can be funded, including through infrastructure contributions.

 Infrastructure contributions are made by developers to help deliver the infrastructure needed as communities grow.
-They can be made in the form of money, land dedicated free of cost, as works-in-kind by agreement from both parties or as a combination of these.
+They can be made in the form of money, land dedicated free of cost, as works-in-kind or as a combination of these.

 Infrastructure contributions are key to helping councils and the NSW Government deliver local, regional and State infrastructure, including public and open space, footpaths, cycleways, roads, social and community infrastructure and stormwater management.